Phase diagram for a copolymer in a micro-emulsion: Phase diagram

 \section{Phase diagram}

 In Section~\ref{phdiaggeneral} we identify the \emph{general structure} of the phase diagram.
-The results in this section are valid for the free energy $f(\alpha,\beta;M,p)$ with $M\in\N\cup\{\infty\}$, i.e., for the model where the mesoscopic vertical displacement is $\leq M$ and for the limiting model obtained by letting $M\to\infty$ (recall \eqref{genevar*}), which we believe to coincide with the free model (recall Remark~\ref{reM}).
 In particular, we show that there is a localized phase $\cL$ in which $AB$-localization occurs, and a delocalized phase $\cD$ in which no $AB$-localization occurs.
-In Section~\ref{phdiagdetailed}, we focus on the free energy $f(\alpha,\beta; M,p)$ with $M\in \N$ of the restricted model and obtain various results for the \emph{fine structure} of the phase diagram, both for the supercritical regime $p>p_c$ and for the subcritical regime $p<p_c$, where $p_c$ denotes the critical threshold for directed bond percolation in the positive quandrant of $\Z^2$.
-This fine structure comes in the form of theorems, hypotheses and conjectures, which we discuss in Section~\ref{hypo}.
-The reason why in Section~\ref{phdiagdetailed} we do not consider the limiting case $M=\infty$ is that, contrary to what we find in Appendix~\ref{appT} for the variational formula in \eqref{genevar}, the supremum of the variational formula in \eqref{genevar*} is not a priori attained at some $\bar \rho\in \bar\cR_{p,\infty}$.
-This makes the content of the hypotheses harder to understand and harder to exploit.
+In Section~\ref{phdiagdetailed}, we obtain various results for the \emph{fine structure} of the phase diagram, both for the supercritical regime $p>p_c$ and for the subcritical regime $p<p_c$, where $p_c$ denotes the \emph{critical threshold for directed bond percolation in the positive quandrant of} $\Z^2$.
+This fine structure comes in the form of theorems and conjectures, and is based on three hypotheses, which we discuss in Section~\ref{hypo}.